Ailinnastar/CSE15L/report5.md

 ### Follow-up Student Post:

 Thanks for the quick response!
-And yes! it was the `.readLine()` and incorrect increments causing this issues.
+And yes!
+It was the `.readLine()` and incorrect increments causing these issues.
-I found that the out put is printing out the even number lines in the text file, so I looked in to my code and documentation of `.readLine()` and found `.readLine()` will read next line when called, I called `.readLine()` twice in one interatiion, so that it caused skipping one line everytime and printing null although passing the non-null condition of the loop.
+I found that the output is printing out the even number lines in the text file, so I looked into my code and the documentation of `.readLine()` and realized calling `.readLine()` twice in one iteration caused it to skip one line every time and print null, although passing the non-null condition of the loop.
-Also the line number incrementation was so outside te loop which did noy did the increment cirrectly as I wished.
+Also, the line number incrementation was outside the loop, which did not do the increment correctly as I wished.

 **bug:**